-PROTECTING COMPANY ASSETS AND INTERESTS
+PROTECTING COMPANY ASSETS

-As an employee, you have a responsibility to protect the Company's assets and interests and to use them only for legitimate Company business and safeguard them against theft, loss, waste or abuse.
-Our assets, notably which include personal information and data, intellectual property, and property and electronic resources, are essential to operating and maintaining our Company successfully.
+As an employee, you have a responsibility to protect the Company's assets and to use them only for legitimate Company business and safeguard them against theft, loss, waste or abuse.
+Our assets, which include personal information and data, intellectual property, and property and electronic resources, are essential to operating our Company successfully.
 Never use opportunities you discover through the use of Company assets for your personal gain.
-Keep in mind the consequences that your actions have on the corporate interests, notably regarding the brand image and reputation of the Company.
+Your responsibility hereunder extends beyond the term of your employment.